Welcome to the Conflict Research Programme Blog!

 - Civicness, which includes the political and social manifestations of the values of humanity and non-violence.

-Through this blog platform we aim to share our research ideas in a new, accessible and digestible way.
-We seek to unpack these three logics and explore what they could mean across our different research sites.
+Through this blog platform we aimed to share our research ideas in a new, accessible and digestible way.
+We sought to unpack these three logics and explore what they could mean across our different research sites.

-All of our blogs are authored by the CRP research teams, our partners, as well as affiliated researchers.
+All of our blogs were authored by the CRP research teams, our partners, as well as affiliated researchers.

-Our Iraq and MENA sites are led by our neighbours at the LSE Middle East Centre.
+Our Iraq and MENA sites were led by our neighbours at the LSE Middle East Centre.
 You can view their CRP blogs here.